eslint-stylistic/eslint-stylistic/docs/guide/config-presets.md

 export default [
   stylistic.configs['recommended-flat'],
-  // ...you other config items
+  // ...your other config items
 ]
 ```